thomasstreet/famous-angular-docs/_site/bower_components/famous-angular/README.md

 * And add an `<fa-app style="height: 200px"><fa-surface fa-background-color="'red'">Hello world</fa-surface></fa-app>` in one of your templates.
 If you see 'Hello world' on a red background, you should be good to go.
 **Note: currently, the element that the `<fa-app>` is on must be display: block (like a `<div fa-app>` or a `<p fa-app>`, or just `<fa-app>`) and must have a set height (like `style="height: 200px"` in this example.)
 Future versions will not have these requirements.**

+####Build off of the starter app
+To get started even faster, try the [famous-angular-starter](https://github.com/thomasstreet/famous-angular-starter) seed project, with everything already in place.
+The starter app has a powerful gulp-based workflow, which includes live reloading and Jade/HAML support.

 ##Running (For developing or contributing to the library)